-I received many other concerns that deserve a spot here, but I’d like to touch on two that didn’t quite fit into the 7 big problems.
+I received many other concerns that deserve a spot here.
+However, I’d like to touch on two that didn’t quite fit into the 7 big problems.

 One is the jealousy aspect.
 I’ve been in semi-remote teams wherein only a few people (or even just me) were allowed to work from home.
-What has worked for me in the past is to clarify responsibilities between my manager and colleagues, and then delivery unfailingly.
+What has worked for me in the past is to clarify responsibilities between my manager and colleagues.
+Then deliver unfailingly.
 Once a team learns to appreciate your work, it shouldn’t matter whether you do it beside them or from somewhere else.

 Another concern is the care that goes into a business.
-I’ve seen remote workers who were just as dedicated to their companies as local employees, and I’ve seen in-office employees waste as much time as possible because they simply didn’t care about the business.
-The relationship between a manager and employee can affect how the employee sees the company as a whole, so in order to increase loyalty, remote team managers should be advocates and someone remote workers can trust.
+I’ve seen remote workers who were just as dedicated to their companies as local employees.
+I’ve seen in-office employees waste as much time as possible because they simply didn’t care about the business.
+The relationship between a manager and employee can affect how the employee sees the company as a whole.
+So in order to increase loyalty, remote team managers should be advocates and someone remote workers can trust.

 Making it a competition isn’t going to make it work better